Soft Footprints Travel Guides

 Couple holding red wine glasses overlooking Colares vineyard hills at golden sunset

-Colares produces one of Portugal’s most distinctive wines, and the story behind it is genuinely unusual.
-The vineyards in Colares grow on deep sandy soil, an unusual substrate that protected local vines from the phylloxera epidemic that destroyed most of Europe’s wine industry in the 19th century.
-The aphid cannot survive in sand.
-While vineyards across continental Europe were devastated, the Colares vines survived unchanged.
+Colares produces one of Portugal’s most distinctive wines.
+Its vineyards grow in deep sandy soils, which protected local vines from the phylloxera epidemic that devastated much of Europe’s wine industry during the 19th century.

 Adega Regional de Colares